L3MON4D3/LuaSnip/DOC.md

 Alternatively, the repo can be cloned, `make`d, and the resulting `jsregexp.so` placed in some place where nvim can find it (probably `~/.config/nvim/lua/`).

-If `jsregexp` cannot be found, luasnip and omits the transformation and just inserts the input.
+If `jsregexp` cannot be found, luasnip omits the transformation and just inserts its' input.

 # VARIABLES